Clan (video games)

 In video games, a clan, community, guild, or faction is an organized group of video game players that regularly play together in one or more multiplayer games.
-Many clans take part in gaming competitions, but some clans are just small gaming squads consisting of friends.
+Some clans take part in gaming competitions, while many are small gaming squads consisting of friends.

 Squads range from groups of a few friends to four-thousand plus person organizations, with a broad range of structures, goals and members.
 The lifespan of a clan also varies considerably, from a few weeks to over a decade.
 Numerous clans exist for nearly every online game available today, notably in first-person shooters (FPS), massively multiplayer games (MMO), role-playing video games (RPG), and strategy games.
 There are also meta-groups that span a wide variety of games.
 Some clans formed by groups of players have grown into multi-million dollar professional esports teams.

 Many clans on Xbox One, PlayStation 4, and personal computers have official clan websites with forums to interact and discuss many topics with the rest of their clan.
 They offer in-clan awards and medals for clan achievements ranging from time in the clan to wins and contributions to the group like donations and prizes for giveaways.
 The terms alliance and team are also used for this purpose in, e.g., Illyriad or Freeciv.